 Closing date for January 2018 start is 14th July 2017.
 Late applicants may be considered based on placement availability.

-This is an intensive, accelerated programme of study which requires highly motivated and committed people.
+MSc Medical Imaging (Ultrasound) is an intensive, accelerated pathway of study which requires highly motivated and committed people.
 There will be a mixture of practical sessions and traditional classroom learning, including lectures, group work and eLearning activities.
-Much of your studies will be self-directed and outside timetabled hours, allowing you to take responsibility for your own learning needs in meeting the demands of the accelerated programme.
+Much of your studies will be self-directed allowing you to take responsibility for your own learning needs in meeting the demands of the accelerated pathway.

-You will be supported in developing your skills to become an autonomous practitioner, able to undertake advanced practice safely, by ensuring clinical competencies achieved meet national standards.
-You will have the opportunity for inter-professional learning during clinical placement through the sharing of best clinical practice.
+You will be supported in developing your skills to become an autonomous practitioner, who is able to undertake advanced ultrasound practice safely, by ensuring clinical competencies achieved meet national standards.
+You will have the opportunity for inter-professional learning during the academic blocks (which are shared with our part-time ultrasound students) and during clinical placement.
 The development of critical, analytical and evaluative skills and incorporating these into the clinical environment, encouraging evidence based practice will be a fundamental part of the course.